Big East Conference baseball tournament: Champions and notable highlights

+Legacy

+Between 2001 and 2005, Notre Dame continued to be the dominant program, winning three championships during this stretch.
+Rutgers and Boston College also emerged as strong contenders, with Boston College winning its first-ever title.
+The tournament remained an important pathway for Big East teams seeking national recognition and NCAA postseason berths.

 2006–2013

 The tournament was expanded to become an eight-team, double-elimination tournament.

 2014

 In the 2012–2013 academic year, the old Big East Conference had 15 members.
 In its inaugural 2013–2014 academic year, the new Big East Conference had only 10 members.

 With only seven baseball-sponsoring schools in the conference, the top four teams participate.